 Do you remember when marketing used to be a fairly simple process?
 The marketing department would find new leads and then pass them off to the sales department.
 The sales department would then qualify the leads and some would turn into new sales.
-Well the time has come for marketers to move to an account first, full-journey model to get the most out of their ABM.
+Well the time has come for marketers to move to an account-first, full-journey model to get the most out of account-based marketing (ABM).

 The customer journey looks very different in 2022.
 82% of B2B buyers are spending a lot of time researching and evaluating products and services before buying.
 And most of this happens digitally without ever contacting your company.